 Harassment based on other protected characteristics (including race, sexual orientation, national origin, religion or disability) is also prohibited and unlawful.

 PDA – Public Display of Affection

 Public displays of affection between any two students are not allowed.
 Holding hands is considered the limit on campus or at any school event on or off campus.
 Making out, laying/sitting on top of your partner, or any other act considered intimate behavior is not allowed.
 Students caught engaging in this behavior will result in a referral to the Assistant Principal’s office followed by detention to suspension.

 Sexual battery includes touching an intimate body part (female's breast or anyone's anus, groin, sexual organ, or buttocks) against that person's will (without consent) for a sexual purpose, even if the touching is through clothing.
 This behavior will result in an automatic suspension followed by a recommendation for expulsion.

 Dances are a major activity in the social life of the school and should be a safe and fun experience for all who attend.
 All dances, with the exception of the Junior/Senior Prom, begin at 7:00 p.m. and end at 10:00 p.m.
 To maintain the fun and safety of the school’s dances, students are required to observe the following rules:

 A detention is a period of time served for minor infractions.
-A normal detention period is for 30 minutes but it can be assigned longer if the Assistant Principal determines the infraction warrants ore time.
+A normal detention period is for 30 minutes but it can be assigned longer if the Assistant Principal determines the infraction warrants more time.
 Detention is held after school on designated days and locations.
-Students may be assigned detention in the morning or at lunch in the student service center if their schedule, such as students who attend SCVCTE in the afternoons, does not allow it.
+Students may be assigned detention in the morning.

 Suspensions and Expulsions